-Douglas Cox brings a wealth of experience to the Chester River Chorale as conductor, singer, and producer.
+Douglas Cox brings a wealth of experience to the Chester River Chorale as a conductor, singer, and producer.
 Previous to this position, Mr. Cox was assistant conductor and tenor vocalist with the Soldiers’ Chorus of The U.S. Army Field Band.
 In addition to the Chester River Chorale, he currently serves as Music Director of the Frederick Chorale and as Symphonic Chorus Manager of the National Music Festival.

 He is a seasoned performer, having toured nationally in all 49 continental United States, Europe, and the Far East, performing in all imaginable public venues, from the finest concert halls of the world to school gymnasiums and even rodeo arenas.
 Under the direction of the late Maestro Erich Kunzel, Mr. Cox has performed as soloist with the Cincinnati Pops and the London Symphony and Naples Philharmonic Orchestras.
 With Maestro Albert-George Schram he was soloist with the Charlotte and Nashville Symphony Orchestras.
 Other notable collaborations were with Keith Lockhart and the Boston Pops Orchestra, Marvin Hamlisch and the National Symphony Orchestra, and George Manahan with the Richmond Symphony.